-Bare root Peonies will bloom in the first year they are planted, continuing to flower year after year with the proper care.
-When grown from seed, it takes the plants several years to mature before they begin to flower.
+Bare-root peonies will bloom in the first year they are planted and, with the proper care, will continue to flower year after year.
+When grown from seed, however, it takes the plants several years to mature before they flower.

 Can you leave Peonies in the ground over winter?

-Peonies need to be left in the ground over winter as they do not like to be disturbed and require cold temperatures to trigger flowering the following year.
+Peonies must be left in the ground over winter as they do not like to be disturbed and require cold temperatures to trigger flowering the following year.
 Herbaceous types don’t need any cold protection and can simply be left in the same spot undisturbed.

 Do Peonies do well in pots?

 Peonies can grow well in pots if the pot is large enough to accommodate the tubers and has enough drainage to prevent rotting.
-Choose a smaller type around 1-2 feet in height that is better suited to container growth.
+Choose a smaller type, around 1-2 feet tall, better suited to container growth.

 Do you soak Peonies tubers before planting?

-Peony tubers can dry out in transit, taking slightly longer to establish once in the soil.
+Peony tubers can dry out in transit and take slightly longer to establish once in the soil.
 Before planting, they benefit from a quick soak for an hour or two to give them a head start.
-Don’t soak and leave them to dry out again – always plant immediately.
+Don’t soak them and leave them to dry out again – always plant immediately.

 Growing peony flowers is a truly rewarding addition to your garden.
 With some basic care and attention, you’ll soon have a flourishing array of peonies to enjoy for years to come.
 Enjoy!